-The weather was foul.
-Steel grey clouds were threatening to send us even more pesky snow, and icy winds cut through us like sharp blades.
-You guessed it.
-We were in London.
-It was December 1997, my first trip to Europe.
+I remember my first trip to Europe.
+It was December 1997 in London.
+Every single time I catch the scent of roasted chestnuts, I go back to this exact moment.
+Even though the weather was ghastly, very unlike the South African weather I was used to, I still remember this day.
 Outside the British Museum my father dragged my mother and me to a street vendor.
 In a few seconds I was holding a piping hot, brown paper bag in my hands.
-My father took one foreign looking object out of the bag and showed me how to peel it, revealing a pale caramel flesh.
+My father took one foreign looking object out of the bag and showed me how to peel it, revealing a pale, caramel flesh.

 It was my turn to try one.
 The chestnut was soft, crumbly and sweet.
 I was hooked.
 Since then I have moved to England and can never grow tired of chestnuts when they arrive on the shops’ shelves.
 Seeing them is a confirmation to me that winter and the holiday season are coming.

 - chestnuts, as many nuts as you reckon you can eat but let’s say 150g (5oz) per person

 - Preheat oven to 200°C (fan 180°C/400°F/gas 6).